Arterial insufficiency ulcer

-Arterial insufficiency ulcers (also known as ischemic ulcers, or ischemic wounds) are ulcers mostly located on the lateral surface of the ankle or the distal digits.
+Arterial insufficiency ulcers (also known as ischemic ulcers, or ischemic wounds) are ulcers most often located on the lateral surface of the ankle or the distal digits.
 They are commonly caused by peripheral artery disease (PAD).

 Characteristics

-The ulcer has punched-out appearance.
-It is intensely painful.
-It has gray or yellow fibrotic base and undermining skin margins.
-Pulses are not palpable.
-Associated skin changes may be observed, such as thin shiny skin and absence of hair.
-They are most common on distal ends of limbs.
-A special type of ischemic ulcer developing in duodenum after severe burns is called Curling's ulcer.
+Arterial insufficiency ulcers have a "punched-out" appearance, sometimes extending as deep as the tendons.
+They are intensely painful especially at night when sleeping.
+They have a gray or yellow fibrotic base and undermining skin margins.
+Pulses in the area are not palpable.
+Associated skin changes may be observed, such as thin, shiny skin and absence of hair.
+Lower-limb ulcers are most common on the distal ends.
+A special type of ischemic ulcer that develops in the duodenum after severe burns is called Curling's ulcer.

 Cause

 The ulcers are caused by lack of blood flow to the capillary beds of the lower extremities.
-Most often endothelial dysfunction is causative factor in diabetic microangiopathy and macroangiopathy.
-In microangiopathy, neuropathy and autoregulation of capillaries leads to poor perfusion of tissues, especially wound base.
+Most often endothelial dysfunction is a causative factor in diabetic microangiopathy and macroangiopathy.
+In microangiopathy, neuropathy and autoregulation of capillaries lead to poor perfusion of tissues, especially in the wound base.
 When pressure is placed on the skin, the skin is damaged and is unable to be repaired due to the lack of blood perfusing the tissue.
-The wound has a characteristic deep, punched out look, often extending down to the tendons.
-The wounds are very painful.

 Diagnosis

-The lesion can be easily identified clinically.
 Arterial doppler and pulse volume recordings are performed for baseline assessment of blood flow.
 Radiographs may be necessary to rule out osteomyelitis.